-While crocodiles and bellbirds and howler monkeys are popular wildlife attractions in Costa Rica, insects and their relatives are show-stoppers too.
+While crocodiles and bellbirds and howler monkeys are popular wildlife attractions, insects and their relatives are show-stoppers too.
 For the most part, bugs, beetles, and arachnids don’t deserve their bad reputations as “slimy,” “germy,” or “dull.”
 On the contrary, invertebrates take so many shapes and colors (with their armor, scales, and wings) that the variety seems endless, and insects and their relatives provide such cause for wonder and interest in the tropics that a trip here would be worthwhile just to see them in person.
-Costa Rica’s invertebrates (or, creatures without bones, like butterflies, crabs, or centipedes) far outnumber all the other animals that can be found in the country.
-Just think - there are more kinds of butterflies here than mammals.
-Many invertebrates in Costa Rica startle visitors with their breathtaking colors, such as the famous Blue Morpho, and many construct captivating homes, such the Golden Orb.
+Invertebrates (or, creatures without bones, like butterflies, crabs, or centipedes) far outnumber all the other animals.
+Just think - there are 4 times more kinds of butterflies on the planet than mammals.
+Many invertebrates can startle visitors with their breathtaking colors, such as the Blue Morpho Butterfly, and many construct captivating homes, such the Golden Orb.

 Some of these animals are as astonishing in their behavior as in their colors.
 Tropical habitats contain tight relationships between plants and animals, and insects and their relatives play key roles.
 By going from flower to flower to drink nectar, some invertebrates, like the Monarch Butterfly, are good pollinators for plants.
 In tropical forests, insects are the most important herbivores and they consume the most leaves eaten by animals.
 With so many insects hungry for plants, such as the Leaf-Cutter and Walking Stick, some plants spend energy defending themselves by delaying turning green or growing tougher leaves.
 Some insects have a diet restricted to just one plant and some plants have only one insect pollinator—so each needs the other to survive.